MarkKozel/CompOrgEText/docs/Assembly/Instructions/SubroutineInstructions.md

 Advantages of using subroutines include:

 - Reuse - can be used many times in a program without needing to copy/paste code in multiple places in main program
-- Testing - once a subroutine is tested, it can be
+- Testing - once a subroutine is tested, it can be skipped when troubleshooting the overall program
+- Bottom-Up Design - When creating a program, the developer can create and test each function/capability separately.
+Then built the main program that calls the functions as needed to solve the program

 Subroutine instructions in LC-3 provide a capability similar to Java's function calls